Choose the perfect Kia Sorento model year for yourself. Our comprehensive guide explores the best and worst Kia Sorento model years for you.

 Now, you have a thorough understanding of each Kia Sorento generation and model year.
 Don’t forget to consider the pros and cons before your final decision.

-Which generation of the Kia Sorento do you think achieves the ideal balance between dependability, innovation, and value, and why?
+Which generation of the Kia Sorento do you think achieves the ideal balance between reliability, innovation, and value, and why?

 Share your opinions and experiences with the Kia Sorento in the comments below.